 Mid-Term - request to move within the same term:

-- After the start of the Fall and Spring Terms, no housing changes may take place until the end of the second week of classes.
+- After the start of the Fall and Spring Terms, housing changes may not take place until the end of the second week of classes.

 Mid-Term Room Change Requests (click here for details)

 If students are experiencing a roommate or rooming issue, they are highly encouraged to see their FYC, RA, CA or CRA before filling out a room-change request or approaching the Commons Dean.

 Following an initial two-week waiting period, if a student would like to request a Mid-Term Room Change he/she will need to complete a Room Change Request form, and submit the form to the Residential Systems Coordinator (RSC), Karin Hall-Kolts.